Hyundai Santa Fe: 2010

 A mid-cycle refresh designed in Germany for the Santa Fe was implemented for the 2010 model year.
-The grille now includes horizontal and vertical gridded bars as opposed to the horizontal two-bar grille on previous models, and grilles are now body-colored instead of black.
+The grille includes horizontal and vertical gridded bars as opposed to the horizontal two-bar grille on previous models, and grilles are became body-coloured instead of black.
 New rear tail lights include all-red tail light covers with extensive chrome outlay, and new 5 split-spoke alloy wheels have replaced the previous 5- and 6-spoke wheels.
-All Santa Fe's now include standard Bluetooth hands-free phone connectivity and steering wheel audio controls, new darker wood trim, and metallic steering wheel inlay.
+All Santa Fes include standard Bluetooth hands-free phone connectivity and steering wheel audio controls, new darker wood trim, and metallic steering wheel inlay.
 Gauges have been designed with a new lettering and numbering typeface and backlight design.
-A new touch-screen navigation system with rear back-up camera was now available.
-Finally, for the US market, the optional third row seat has been discontinued, leaving the larger Veracruz the only currently sold Hyundai in the United States to seat more than five persons.
+A new touch-screen navigation system with rear back-up camera was became available.
+For the US market, the optional third row seat has been discontinued, leaving the larger Veracruz the only then sold Hyundai in the United States to seat more than five people.

 Powertrain changes included a choice of the standard six-speed manual transmission or the optional six-speed automatic transmission.
 Engine choices include a 2.4-litre four-cylinder and a 3.5-litre V6 engine.
 The latter engine is also used in the Kia Sorento.
 Both engines generate greater power while obtaining greater fuel economy than previous engine models.
 Sales began in early January 2010.

 2011

 Only minor changes were applied to the Santa Fe for 2011.
 The 1050-watt Infinity sound system became standard on Limited trim whereas it had only been previously bundled with the optional navigation system.
-Five new colors were added, as well, including Moonstone Silver, Frost White Pearl, Sonoran Red, Mineral Gray, and Espresso Brown.
+Five new colours were added, as well, including Moonstone Silver, Frost White Pearl, Sonoran Red, Mineral Gray, and Espresso Brown.

 On 1 September 2010, North American production of the Santa Fe shifted to Kia's new West Point, Georgia assembly plant for the 2011 model year.
 This was done to free up production capacity at the Alabama plant for the new Sonata and new Elantra.
 The Santa Fe fills the void left for a Kia-built Hyundai sold in the United States & Canada after Hyundai ended production of the Entourage minivan in 2009.
 Kia, however, is 49.2% owned by Hyundai.

 2012

-The Santa Fe only received minor changes for 2012: The all-body colored grille (in North American markets) was straightened and received chrome accents while the textured strip below the headlights was changed from amber to clear.
+The Santa Fe only received minor changes for 2012: The all-body coloured grille (in North American markets) was straightened and received chrome accents while the textured strip below the headlights was changed from amber to clear.
 The interior received a new shift knob and downhill brake assist was added.
 The 2012 model will be discontinued by the end of the year, successfully ending production for the second generation.